 Despite all of the high-tech bells and whistles, the core abode system is extremely easy to set up and install.
 Plug in your Gateway, connect it to your home internet network using the included Ethernet cable — don’t worry, this step is just for the setup; you can connect it to your Wi-Fi later — and download the app.
 The app will tell you step by step how to set up and install the other pieces of equipment you purchased, like your motion sensors and security cameras.

-abode’s Costs
+abode’s Equipment

-Pro Tip: I recommend using your 30-day free trial by subscribing to the Pro plan.
+FYI: We recommend using your 30-day free trial by subscribing to the Pro plan.
 If you find it’s not for you, it’s easy to switch to another tier or cancel it.

 Product Specs:

-Monitoring Options
+Monitoring options

 Professional and DIY